 We rely on a limited number of suppliers for certain of our hydroponic products and other supplies.
-For the years ended June 30, 2021 and 2020, three suppliers accounted for 38% (18%, 10% and 10%) and two suppliers accounted for 38.5% (25.2% and 13.3%) of the Company's total purchases, respectively.
+For the years ended June 30, 2022 and 2021, one supplier accounted for 18% and three suppliers accounted for 38% (18%, 10% and 10%) of the Company's total purchases, respectively.
 Such reliance on a limited number of suppliers may increase our risk of experiencing disruptions in our business.
 As we do not have any long-term supply agreements, in the event we are unable to maintain supplier arrangements and relationships, if we are unable to contract with suppliers at the quantity and quality levels needed for our business, if any of our key suppliers becomes insolvent or experience other financial distress or if any of our key suppliers is negatively impacted by COVID-19, including with respect to staffing and shipping of products, we could experience disruptions in our supply chain, which could have a material adverse effect on our financial condition, results of operations and cash flows.